-If you have a ragweed pollen allergy, you may already have “hay fever” symptoms.
-Ragweed pollen season peaks in August and September in most parts of the United States, especially in Eastern and Midwestern states.
+If you have a ragweed pollen allergy, you may already have seasonal allergic rhinitis (“hay fever”) symptoms.
+Ragweed pollen season shows up in August and peaks in mid-September in most parts of the United States, especially in Eastern and Midwestern states.

 Hay fever is also known as seasonal allergic rhinitis.
 Symptoms include: